John Formella

-John Michael Formella (born 1986/1987) is an American lawyer serving as the 31st Attorney General of New Hampshire since 2021.
+John Michael Formella (born 1986 or 1987) is an American lawyer serving as the 31st Attorney General of New Hampshire since 2021.
 He previously served as legal counsel for Governor Chris Sununu.

 Early life and career

-Formella was born in Rochester, Minnesota.
+Formella was born in Rochester, Minnesota, to John and Nancy Formella.
 He has been a resident of New Hampshire since 1999, when his family relocated to New Hampshire from Florida.
-He is the son of John Formella and Nancy Formella.
-He attended Florida State University from 2004-2009, where he was a member of Phi Beta Kappa and graduated Magna Cum Laude with a B.A. in English Literature and later an M.S. in Applied American Politics and Policy.
+He attended Florida State University from 2004 to 2009, where he was a member of Phi Beta Kappa and graduated Magna Cum Laude with a B.A. in English Literature and later an M.S. in Applied American Politics and Policy.
 Formella later attended George Washington University Law School, where he graduated with honors and was a member of the George Washington University International Law Review.
 In 2009, Formella served as a legislative intern for Florida State Representative Steve Crisafulli.
 In 2010, he served as a judicial intern to United States district judge Virginia M. Hernandez Covington of the Middle District of Florida.

-After graduating from law school in 2012, Formella began his career in private practice at Pierce Atwood LLP, which was one of the largest law firms in Northern New England.
-At Pierce Atwood, Formella practiced actively in New Hampshire, Massachusetts and Maine and was a member of the Firm’s Business and Environmental Law practice groups.
-He left the firm in January of 2017 to accept an appointment as Legal Counsel to incoming New Hampshire Governor Chris Sununu.
+After graduating from law school in 2012, Formella began his career in private practice at Pierce Atwood LLP --- one of the largest law firms in Northern New England at the time.
+At Pierce Atwood, Formella practiced actively in New Hampshire, Massachusetts and Maine and was a member of the Firm's Business and Environmental Law practice groups.
+He left the firm in January 2017 to accept an appointment as Legal Counsel to incoming New Hampshire Governor Chris Sununu.

-Formella served as Governor Chris Sununu’s Legal Counsel from Sununu’s first day in office on January 5, 2017 through April 16, 2021.
+Formella served as Governor Chris Sununu's legal counsel from Sununu's first day in office on January 5, 2017, through April 16, 2021.
 In that role, he advised the Governor and coordinated with the New Hampshire Department of Justice and Executive Branch officials on all significant legal issues and litigation affecting the State.
-In addition, he worked with the Sununu administration to address numerous and significant challenges, including the negotiation of a revised seven year MET/DSH settlement agreement that brought stability to New Hampshire’s healthcare system, the establishment of a new Doorway Program that greatly enhanced the State’s response to the Opioid Crisis, criminal justice reform initiatives that secured the support of law enforcement and community stakeholders, and the multi-faceted efforts that the State of New Hampshire undertook to combat the Covid-19 pandemic.
+In addition, he worked with the Sununu administration to address numerous and significant challenges, including the negotiation of a revised seven year MET/DSH settlement agreement that brought stability to New Hampshire's healthcare system, the establishment of a new Doorway Program that greatly enhanced the State's response to the Opioid Crisis, criminal justice reform initiatives that secured the support of law enforcement and community stakeholders, and the multi-faceted efforts that the State of New Hampshire undertook to combat the Covid-19 pandemic.